-A well established institution located on Senado Square and founded by the first Bishop of Macau in 1559 to tend to the orphans and widows of the sailors who died at sea.
+The Holly House of Mercy is a well established institution located on Senado Square and founded by the first Bishop of Macau in 1559 to tend to the orphans and widows of the sailors who died at sea.
 The facade is grand and beautiful and painted in white instead of the common pale yellow of other buildings.

 A Ma Temple

 The temple has expanded throughout the centuries and is today a varied and rich mixture of Chinese architectural styles and religious motifs.
 As the temple grew, more deities were added from the various Chinese beliefs, from Confucianism, Taoism, Buddhism and other traditions.

 Kun Iam Temple

-The Buddhist temple hosts the likeness of Kun Iam, the Goddess of Mercy and it is emblematic because it was the place where the first Sino-American treaty was signed, in its terraced gardens, in 1844.
+The Buddhist temple hosts the likeness of Kun Iam, the Goddess of Mercy and it is an emblematic Macau attraction because it was the place where the first Sino-American treaty was signed, in its terraced gardens, in 1844.